apache/druid/docs/tutorials/index.md

 You can follow these steps on a relatively small machine, such as a laptop with around 4 CPU and 16 GB of RAM.

 Druid comes with several startup configuration profiles for a range of machine sizes.
-The `micro-quickstart`configuration profile shown here is suitable for early evaluation scenarios.
-To explore Druid's performance or scaling capabilities, you'll need a larger machine.
+The `micro-quickstart`configuration profile shown here is suitable for evaluating Druid.
+If you want to try out Druid's performance or scaling capabilities, you'll need a larger machine and configuration profile.

-The configuration profiles included with Druid range from the even smaller _Nano-Quickstart_ configuration (1 CPU, 4GB RAM) to the _X-large_ configuration (64 CPU, 512GB RAM).
+The configuration profiles included with Druid range from the even smaller _Nano-Quickstart_ configuration (1 CPU, 4GB RAM) to the _X-Large_ configuration (64 CPU, 512GB RAM).
 For more information, see [Single server deployment](operations/single-server).
 Alternatively, see [Clustered deployment](tutorials/cluster) for information on deploying Druid services across clustered machines.